JochemLangen/Gen_AI_Exercise/README.md

 # Generative AI Recruitment Assignment

-Congratulations on getting through the first interview!
+Congratulations on getting through the first interview round!

 There are two steps remaining, this assignment and then a second interview.
 During that interview, we will discuss your assignment submission and any outstanding interview or practical questions.